 What are SDLC metrics?

-SDLC is a software development lifecycle — a set of stages that a typical technology typically undergoes during its conception, execution, and finalization.
+SDLC is a software development lifecycle — a set of stages that a typical technology undergoes during its conception, execution, and finalization.
 An average SDLC consists of the following stages:

 - Evaluating existing systems and defining their features, advantages, problems;